wiris/html-integrations/packages/tinymce7/README.md

      // @see: https://github.com/wiris/html-integrations/issues/134#issuecomment-905448642
      draggable_modal: true,

-     // This option allows you to introduce mathml formulas with wiris plugins.
-     // Not enabling this, will provide formulas from being created and rendered.
-     extended_valid_elements: "*[.*]",
-     valid_elements: "*[*]",
-     // This option prevents the DOMPurify library from filtering wiris MathML tags.
-     // It's necessary when you want to initialize the editor with a content that contains handwritten formulas.
-     allow_mathml_annotation_encodings: ["application/json"],

-     // Those options are necessary to allow the additional MathML tags to be saved in the editor.
-     extended_mathml_elements: [ "semantics", "annotation", "mstack", "msline", "msrow", "none" ],
-     extended_mathml_attributes: [ "linebreak", "charalign", "stackalign" ],
      // You could set a different language for MathType editor:
      // language: 'fr_FR',
      // mathTypeParameters: {